 Daily activities you experience with your child at home, such as smiling, talking, playing and stimulating will also be part of their day at The Kid’s Corral.
 This kind of individual attention and stimulation is important for your child’s cognitive and social-emotional growth.

 In addition, we offer a developmentally appropriate outdoor play area for our infants, allowing them fresh air and fun exploration.
-Parents receive a daily report to keep them informed of their child’s activities and advancements.
+Parents receive updates throughout the day on the HiMama app to keep them informed of their child’s activities and advancements.

 A good relationship between parents and teachers helps ease parents’ minds and helps children begin a lifelong pursuit of learning.
 The more families and teachers communicate, the better they can provide for the child’s changing needs.
 At The Kid’s Corral, we encourage open communication so that we can best serve our children and families.